Giant Defy Advanced 2 road bike review - Cycling Weekly

 At £1,700, this particular model sits a little lower down the Giant Defy range, but that doesn’t mean it has lower performance.
 It comes with the Advanced moniker, but doesn’t quite reach the lofty heights of the Giant Defy Advanced Pro or the Giant Defy Advanced Pro SL.

-As a result, you get Shimano 105 and miss out on the tubeless-out-the-box additions of the higher tiers.
-Happily, though, the frames the same, so there’s a lot of scope to upgrade.
+As a result, you get Shimano 105 but the frames the same, so there’s a lot of scope to upgrade.

 What’s more, the 105 is bombproof and the choice of drive chain for plenty of cyclists, it just carries a bit more heft that its more senior Shimano Ultegra equipped sibling.
 Still, the compact chainrings and the 11-32 spread on the back make winching yourself up and over anything fairly painless.

-The Giant PR 2 Disc wheels are tubeless ready and are solid performers with a nice bit of depth to them.
-These come with Giant’s Gavia AC1 tubeless tyres and have 12mm thru-axles which add plenty of stiffness to the frame and support the extra stopping power nicely.
+The Giant PR 2 Disc wheels are tubeless ready and the bike is set up and ready to go out of the box.
+The wheels are solid performers with a nice bit of depth to them and come with Giant’s Gavia AC1 tubeless tyres and have 12mm thru-axles which add plenty of stiffness to the frame and support the extra stopping power nicely.

 Another happy discover was the Giant Contact Neutral saddle, which I found to be plenty supportive and perfectly comfortable.